slerman12/Help-me/3-Disproof.md

 4. Re-take a six-month review
 5. Do my thesis (since my advisor and PI both said I was ready, even though I said I wasn't), or:
 6. According to the brand new interim six-month reviewers, effectively restart my entire research for an altogether different thesis
-7. Send the department my "new research plan" (despite the advisor and PI believing I was ready to defend) by 10/06/2023, now an added independent requirement to the previously specified six-month review "new" research "plan" that I'd already sent
+7. Send the department my "new research plan" (despite the advisor and PI believing I was ready to defend) by 10/06/2023, now an added independent requirement to the previously delivered materials
    - Which I did, and when I sent it by **10/06/2023**, this was the only reply I got, of **10/12/2023**:

 > Dear Sam: